frencojobs/vercel-dart/README.md

 ## FAQ

-### Why does it use shelf?

-Two reasons.
-First is because shelf is arguably the most famous server-side dart library available.
-Second is because I'm thinking about implementing the local server for better performance during the development and shelf would make it easier to implement it.
-I haven't done that, but it's definitely a way to go.

 ### Can I use `pubspec.yaml`?

 Yes, just make sure it is at the same directory level as the function.
 The runtime will automatically run `pub get` before building the binary file.

 ### Is it fast?

 I'm not sure because I don't know how to benchmark.
-But according to my experience, it feels like it's really fast except for the cold starts.
+But according to my experience, it feels like it's really fast.
 I may be biased so help me benchmark it if you know how to.

 ### Can I run it with `vercel dev` locally?

-Yes, but it might be a little bit slower than on the server because I haven't implemented a performance-wise development server yet.
-Also because it won't install `dart` during development, make sure your machine has a working version of `dart >= 2.6` installed properly.
+Yes, but because it won't install `dart` during development, make sure your machine has a working version of `dart >= 2.6` installed properly.

 ## Acknowledgement